 Videos will be updated regularly, so check back to find the latest in virtual Harbor happenings.

 Harbor at Home can be accessed at www.bostonharbornow/org/harborathome.

 The team at Save the Harbor is producing engaging, fun, and educational virtual programming called Virtual Boston Harbor.
 You can find activities, crafts, lessons and songs by their staff and partners for kids and community members of all ages on their website, YouTube and social media pages.

-You can also find links to their partners with more fun virtual activities.
+People can also find links to their partners with more fun virtual activities.

 Visit www.savethehorbor.org for more information.

 The North Bennett Street School is offering hands-on activities to enjoy at home.

 Watch videos of woodworking and book arts activities for all ages which can be completed anywhere.

 Follow the links to watch how to make a book from a single sheet of paper or how to make an edible book.